djsensei/ZK/README.md

-	cardsperdraw     = # cards a player takes per ingredient draw discardsperdraw  = # cards a player must immediately discard after drawing deliverylimit    = # cards a player can deliver to another during his turn
+	cardsperdraw     = # cards a player takes per ingredient draw discardsperdraw  = # cards a player must immediately discard after drawing deliverylimit    = # cards a player can deliver to another during his turn empupcost        = dictionary of employee upgrade costs empnames         = array of employee names
+	empdiff          = array of how many employees you get at each difficulty level
 ========== /Global Variables ==========

 ========== Versions, Updates ==========